nzda-otago/nzda-otago.github.io/index.md

 layout: home
 ---

+# Otago Deerstalkers

-# What you'll get from us
+What you'll get from us

 * Advocacy on behalf of New Zealand's hunters and shooters.
 * The promotion of hunting as a legitimate recreational pursuit.